LingeJohnsen/Playlist-curator/README.md

 # Playlist-curator
-This repository explores the possibilities of the features available through the Spotify API (via spotipy in this repo).
-The goal is to make useful playlist curators to enhance my Spotify experience.
+This playlist curator model uses the Spotify API together with a neural network model to identify songs with a "jazzy" sound from various generic Spotify playlists, to create a single curated playlist with a more consistent sound geared toward my personal taste.

 ## General files